hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/02d-GameProg.md

 + Frame rate
   + ignore some frames to reach desired frame rate w/ `requestAnimationFrame`
-  + possible to set the frame rate using time based nimation
+  + possible to set the frame rate using time-based animation
     + set a global variable corresponding to the desired frame rate
     + compare the elapsed time btw two executions of the animation loop
       + time elapsed too short for the target frame rate: do nothing